christianspecht/blog/src/content/posts/2014-06-13-building-a-pseudo-dynamic-tree-menu-with-jekyll/index.md

 	{% endfor %}
 	</ul>

-{% endraw %}

 There's *a lot* of magic happening here, so we'll go through it step by step.

-0. First, we save the URL of the current page in a variable called `navurl`, stripping `index.html` from the end:
+1. First, we save the URL of the current page in a variable called `navurl`, stripping `index.html` from the end:

-	{% raw %}

 		{% assign navurl = page.url | remove: 'index.html' %}

-	{% endraw %}

 	So when the current page is `/first-menu/index.html`, `navurl` will be set to `/first-menu/`.

-0. Then, we loop through the uppermost level of menu items.
+2. Then, we loop through the uppermost level of menu items.
 	In case of the example data file from above, these items are:

 	- Home